imanialexis/random-quote-generator/README.md

-## Random quote generater built using React and using the quotesondesign RESTful API.
+## Random quote generator built using React and using the quotesondesign RESTful API.